DeadlyMC/Skyblock-datapack/README.md

 - And u are done!

 # How to spawn an island
-- Use the command '/function skyblock:spawn_island'
+- Use the command `/function skyblock:spawn_island`
   or
 - You can use a structure file called skyblock:skyblock_platform